pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/34_Table.md

 ]); ?>
 ```

-You're able to change columns and predefined data in the edit mode.
+You're now able to change columns and the predefined data in the editmode.
-Find the effect from the backend, below:

 ![Table editable rendered in the editmode](../../img/editables_table_editmode.png)

-### Processing the data
+### Processing the Data

-Sometimes you would need use only the data from a filled table.
+Sometimes you need use only the data from a filled table.
-You would just use the `getData` method instead of rendering the whole table html.
+You would just use the `getData()` method instead of rendering the entire HTML of the table.

 ```php
 <?php if($this->editmode):